luigifreda/plvs/new_features.md

 At present, we have some limitations with some specific sensor configurations.

-### Monocular sensors
+- **Monocular sensors**

-Line features and volumetric reconstruction are not supported with monocular sensors.
+  * Line features and volumetric reconstruction are not supported with monocular sensors.

-### Stereo sensors

-#### Line features

-With fisheye (`Camera.type: "KannalaBrandt8"`) stereo cameras, line features are available only if you rectify stereo pairs: That is, you need to set `Camera.needRectification: 1` (use the new examples in the folder [Examples](./Examples/)).

-Note that, with pinhole (`Camera.type: "Pinhole"`) stereo cameras, rectification is automatically applied when using the new examples in the folder [Examples](./Examples/).

-#### Volumetric reconstruction
+- **Stereo sensors**

-In general, with stereo cameras, volumetric reconstruction is available only if you rectify stereo pairs.
+  * Volumetric reconstruction: In general, with stereo cameras, volumetric reconstruction is available only if you rectify stereo pairs.
 This is automatic with `Camera.type: "Pinhole"`.
-With `Camera.type: "KannalaBrandt8"`, you need to set `Camera.needRectification: 1`.
+On the other hand, with `Camera.type: "KannalaBrandt8"`, you need to set `Camera.needRectification: 1` (to this aim, use the new examples in the folder [Examples](./Examples/)).

-### Incremental segmentation

-Incremental segmentation is only supported with RGBD sensors and octree-based dense map (`PointCloudMapping.type: "octree_point"`).
+**Incremental segmentation**: Incremental segmentation is only supported with RGBD sensors and octree-based dense map (`PointCloudMapping.type: "octree_point"`).

+## Other important notes

+- With pinhole stereo cameras (`Camera.type: "Pinhole"`), rectification is automatically applied when using the new examples in the folder [Examples](./Examples/).